Jagoda Truhelka

-Jagoda Truhelka ([jâːɡoda trǔxeːlka]; 5 February 1864 – 17 December 1957) was a Croatian writer and pedagogist.
+Jagoda Truhelka ([jâːɡoda trǔxeːlka]; 5 February 1864 – 17 December 1957) was a Croatian novelist and pedagogue.
 A native of Slavonia, Truhelka worked as teacher and headmistress in Osijek, Zagreb, Gospić, Banja Luka, and Sarajevo.
 Her novels are notable for focusing on female characters and discussing women's rights, but Truhelka is best known for her children's literature.

 Family and education

 Truhelka was born on 5 February 1864 in Osijek, capital of the Kingdom of Slavonia, Austrian Empire.
 She was the eldest of three children of Marija (née Schön) and Antun Vjenceslav Truhelka.
 Her parents were both immigrants to Slavonia; her father, a teacher, was a Czech, and her mother was a Danube Swabian.
 She attended a gymnasium in Osijek.
 After her father's death in 1878, Truhelka moved to Zagreb, now capital of the new Austro-Hungarian Kingdom of Croatia-Slavonia, with her mother and younger brothers, Dragoš and Ćiro Truhelka.

 Truhelka continued her education in Zagreb, intending to follow in her father's footsteps.
 She received her teacher's diploma in 1882.